Live Interactive Webinars

 Land Surveyors

-Continuing Education Credit Information
+Continuing Education Information

-This webinar is open to the public and is designed to qualify for 7.0 PDHs for professional engineers and professional land surveyors in most states. *This course is not approved in New York; please refer to specific state rules to determine eligibility.
+This webinar is open to the public and is designed to qualify for 3.0 PDHs for professional engineers and land surveyors in most states that allow this learning method. *This course is not approved for land surveyors in Missouri; please refer to specific state rules to determine eligibility.

-HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), Maryland, and North Carolina (S-0130).
-This course has been registered with the Florida Board of Professional Surveyors and Mappers for 7.0 continuing education hours.
+HalfMoon Education is an approved continuing education sponsor for engineers in Florida (Provider License No: CEA362), Indiana (License No. CE21700059), Maryland, and New Jersey (Approval No. 24GP00049300).
+HalfMoon Education is an approved continuing education sponsor for land surveyors licensed in Indiana (License No. CE10600325), and Maryland.
+This course has been registered for 3.0 continuing education hours with the Florida Board of Professional Surveyors and Mappers.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).